 Common Questions for Nutella Ganache

-Store leftover ganache in an airtight container in the refrigerator for up to one week.
-When you’re ready to use it, gently reheat the ganache in the microwave in short intervals, stirring until smooth.
+Keep leftover ganache in an airtight container in the fridge for up to one week.
+When you're ready to use it, let it sit at room temperature until it softens, or gently rewarm it in the microwave in short bursts, stirring until smooth.

-Yes, you can freeze ganache.
+Yes, Nutella ganache freezes well.
 Place it in an airtight container and freeze for up to three months.
-Thaw in the refrigerator overnight and gently reheat before use.
+Thaw overnight in the fridge, then let it come to room temperature before stirring it back to a creamy texture.

-Yes, you can use a different hazelnut spread, but the taste and texture may vary slightly depending on the brand and ingredients of the spread.
+You can use a different hazelnut spread if needed, but the flavor and texture will vary slightly depending on the brand.
+Nutella tends to give the most consistent results.

 INGREDIENTS